Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ![Screenshot of Postman featuring a request of GET to /books and a response of 200 with an empty array](../assets/update-and-delete/update-and-delete_delete-get-books-empty.png)

-We could also use `psql` to check this, too.
+### Manually Testing with `psql`

+We can also check if our book was deleted from the database using `psql`.

+Let's try it out on our own!

 <!-- prettier-ignore-start -->
 ### !challenge